Account for Landed Costs on Purchases

-Landed Costs are entered at the Voucher stage in the AP life cycle.
+Landed Costs are entered at the Voucher stage in the A/P life cycle.
 Typically the exact costs are not known until the Vendor Invoice is received.
 Most likely you will have already received the items on the PO and closed the PO before your Vendor sends you a bill.
-As such this is the most logical place to account for Landed Costs.
+As such the Voucher is the most logical place to account for Landed Costs.

 Create the new Voucher and enter the info in the header section as usual.

 2. Decide which PO line items will be paid.

 Highlight the line items you are being invoiced for and click Pay Mark.
 You will see an "X" in the column for line items that will be Vouchered and the Adj Cost column will be populated with the amount of the AIP Value.

 3. Account for Landed Costs

 - Enter the Freight amount from your Vendor Invoice in the Freight field.